p15martin/starling-nape/README.md

 Things to note
 --------------

+This is an ActionScript Mobile Project and uses the [SWF metadata tag](http://adobe.ly/xjPzbz) to specify the attributes of the application.

-The games is using [Hi-Res Stats](https://github.com/mrdoob/Hi-ReS-Stats) to provide performance stats such as the frames per second.
+I am using [Hi-Res Stats](https://github.com/mrdoob/Hi-ReS-Stats) to provide performance stats such as the frames per second.

 The application descriptor (**StarlingNape-app**) sets the render mode to **direct**: <renderMode>direct</renderMode>